 What I don’t like

-- On GitHub Pages there is only one theme, only one markdown engine : I understand Github also needs simplicity but I hope it will not lead to dead ends and migration to another host…
+- On GitHub Pages there is only one theme, only one markdown engine : GitHub surely needs to rationalize services it provides but on my side I hope it will not lead to dead ends and migration to another host…

 - No autolink feature for

-kramdown, the only supported markdown engine on GitHub Pages, which would have saved me from rewritting all links that had just their own URL as text.
-By the way I therefore rewrote the links’ text without “http://” or “www” what makes the text more readable.
+kramdown, the only supported markdown engine on GitHub Pages, which would have saved me from rewriting all links that had just their own URL as text.
+By the way I therefore rewrote the links’ text trimming the redundant “http://” or “www” parts, making the text more readable.
 For the record, I was able to do this with this single regular expression :